 The hull is made of hand laid fibreglass while the deck is made of fibreglass.
 Generally, a hull made of hand laid fibreglass requires only a minimum of maintenance during the sailing season.

-The hull is a double hull which improves the indoor climate.
+Both the hull and the deck is a sandwich construction which improves the indoor climate.
 Especially when the water is colder than the air in the cabin, then the double hull insulates against cold water and reduce the condense water in the cabin.

 The interior is like nearly all boats made of wood.